 Bhaskaran: No. When I woke up, he was not there in the room.
-I went out and even his car is not there.
+I went out and even his car was not there.
 He said he had parked it outside the gate.
-It is not there.
+It was not there.
 Anyway, nothing is missing.
 The money you had given me yesterday was under my pillow and it is still there.
-Idiot he should have at least told us.
+Idiot!
+He should have at least told us.

 Thomas: Anyway, good riddance.
-Thank god he didn’t murder you in your sleep and run away with the money.
+Thank god, he didn’t murder you in your sleep and run away with the money.
 He could have killed me too.
 He is not an idiot.
-We are idiots.
+We are the idiots.
 Never trust a stranger.

 Bhaskaran: That is what I always tell you.

 Thomas: Let’s go for a walk.
-If you have not made the coffee yet, don’t bother.
-We can go and have tea.
+If you have not made some coffee yet, don’t bother.
+We can go and have a cup of tea as well.
 He said there is a tea shop somewhere down there.
 May be we can also have our breakfast there.
 You lock up the room.
 I want to call home.

-(loudly) Bhaskaran, it is Mary, she want to talk to you.
-Leave it I will lock it.
+(loudly) Bhaskaran, it is Mary, she wants to talk to you.
+Leave it, I will lock it.